-As state water planners prepare to spend $2 billion in public funds to address Texas’ water needs in the coming decades, scientists say that state leaders' skepticism on climate change will only impair such planning.
-The scientists say higher temperatures due to global warming are already diminishing water resources.
+As state water planners prepare to spend $2 billion in public funds to address Texas’ water needs in the coming decades, scientists say state leaders' skepticism on climate change will only impair such planning.
+Full Story

-Texas-based climate scientists — some of the world's most renowned — say that Texas could be a global leader in protecting against climate change.
+Texas-based climate scientists say that Texas could be a global leader in protecting against climate change.
 But if state agencies continue to fail to take climate change into account when planning for the state’s future, the scientists argue, Texans will suffer a direct impact.
 Full Story

 Stacked up against other states, Texas public schools could win the best-bang-for-your-buck competition.
 The state spends less than most others, and its students perform better than many.
-But the commitment to fiscal restraint has come with its own burdens for the teachers responsible for educating the state’s future workforce.
+But the commitment to fiscal restraint has come with its own burdens for teachers.
+Full Story

 The population of Texas could nearly double by 2050, prompting some to worry that not enough is being done to avoid a future traffic nightmare and the drag on the economy that could come with it.
-Transportation officials say the state is billions of dollars short of what it needs to maintain traffic at current levels.
+Full Story

 As the state's 15-year higher education plan comes to an end, some objectives in key areas — including college enrollment among certain ethnic groups and degrees awarded in math and science — are unlikely to be met.
-The state's plan has been credited with preventing a discouraging tide from getting worse in higher education.
+Full Story

 Dow Chemical's struggles to secure enough water supplies for its growing operations in Texas have sparked concerns about whether the state's diminishing natural resources can accommodate its exploding population and economy.
-Critics, including Dow, say Texas is falling behind in planning properly for its water future.
+Full Story

 In Texas and across the country, the birth rate among teenagers has declined significantly.
 But Texas has not fared as well as other states.
-The Lone Star State has the nation's fifth-highest birth rate among teenagers, and the highest rate of repeat teen births.
+The Lone Star State has the nation's fifth-highest birth rate among teenagers.
+Full Story